×

 The Austrian ski area of Hochkonig near Salzburg decided to seize the moment and opened one of its lifts.

-The Arthurhaus T-bar ferried dozens of skiers and snowboarders up the hill to make their first turns of the approaching season.
+The Arthurhaus T-bar ferried hundreds of skiers and snowboarders up the hill to make their first turns of the approaching season.

 The area is hoping to keep the lift running until the weekend.